 Your information has been modified successfully.
 Do you want to save your changes?

-The executive development program has become an important part of career building for executives who constantly strive to take on new challenges.
-As the global business environment becomes increasingly complex, the demand for quality programs delivering relevant outcomes has risen.
-Research and innovation have helped provide deeper insights, better tools and, overall, more sophisticated program design.
+The executive development program has become an important part of career-building for executives who constantly strive to take on new challenges.
+Focus on this kind of learning program has shifted to two important things as the global business environment becomes increasingly complex.

 It’s clear that the top management training programs come from the top business management schools in the world.
 Executive education rankings can help you identify these business schools.

-Some management training programs, for example, mix on-campus modules with distance learning.
+Some management training programs mix on-campus modules with distance learning.
 Other leadership training programs and business training courses are short, intense experiences designed to boost specific business or leadership skills.
-Both formats minimize time away from the office while providing maximum benefits - which suits you best depends on your schedule and needs.
+Both formats minimize time away from the office while providing maximum benefits which suit you best depending on your schedule and needs.

 Managers at different career stages don’t need the same things from an executive development program.
 The best leadership development programs are designed to build specific knowledge and skills appropriate for a particular stage.
 When choosing a program, it’s important to assess which one addresses your particular goals, challenges and ambition.